Skip to Content

 Product Build-Up in Hair Vs. Dandruff: How to Tell The Difference

-If you’re dealing with white or off-white flakes on your clothes and in your hair, you know that you have either dandruff or product build-up–the issue is determining which one!
+If you’re dealing with white or off-white flakes on your clothes and in your hair, you may have either dandruff or product build-up.
+The hard part is telling which one.

 There are several key signs to decide whether or not you have product build-up in hair vs dandruff.
 Keep reading to determine whether you have product build-up or dandruff and how to help your hair recover.